Key in lock symbolizing inheriting a house that is paid off

 • Necessary repairs and renovations: May range from simple cosmetic updates to more extensive structural improvements.

-Having a professional inspector conduct this assessment is advisable for an unbiased, comprehensive evaluation.
 Remember, the inspection process is not just about identifying issues; it’s also an opportunity to enhance the property’s appeal and potentially increase the market value of the house.

 By investing in necessary improvements, you could significantly enhance the property’s appeal to potential buyers, leading to a faster sale and better return on your investment.